Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Symmetrical optomechanical dynamics at single-photon level

-As shown in Fig.~\ref{Fig-2}, in the symmetric optomechanical Eqs.~(\ref{eq-31}) and (\ref{eq-32}), we adopt the form of the dual laser driving in order to achieve an optomechanical strong coupling at the single-photon level.
+In the symmetric optomechanical Eqs.~(\ref{eq-31}) and (\ref{eq-32}), as shown in Fig.~\ref{Fig-2}, we adopt the form of the dual coherent laser driving in order to achieve an optomechanical ultrastrong coupling in the coherent-state representation (a detailed physical interpretation is presented in Appendix~\ref{appendix C}).
 On the one hand, a lower-power monochromatic laser ${\Omega _a}$ drives the optical cavity $a$ to excite a small number of photons ${\bar N_a}$ in the optical cavity.
-On the other hand, a high-power monochromatic laser ${\Omega _b}$ drives the mechanical oscillator $b$ so that steady-state displacement amplitude ${\beta _{\rm{s}}}$ may be large enough to achieve strong optomechanical coupling.
-Here, the single-photon optomechanical coupling refers to the interaction between a photon and a finite number of phonons.
-To achieve our goal, we need to do two things.
-One is to evaluate the power of the laser field driving the optical cavity to ensure that the number of photons acting on the system is approximately one.
-The other is to estimate the relationship between the laser power of the driving mechanical oscillator and the steady-state displacement amplitude in order to achieve strong optomechanical coupling.
+On the other hand, a high-power monochromatic laser ${\Omega _b}$ drives the mechanical oscillator $b$ so that steady-state displacement amplitude ${\beta _{\rm{s}}}$ may be large enough to achieve ultrastrong optomechanical coupling.
+In this work, we access the ultrastrong optomechanical coupling regime with a small number of photons and a finite number of phonons by dual coherent laser driving.
+For practical implementation, two requirements need to be appropriately considered.
+First, the power of the laser field driving the optical cavity should be properly chosen such that the intracavity photon number remains small, ensuring operation in the few-photon regime.
+The second requirement is to determine the relationship between the laser power driving the mechanical oscillator and its steady-state displacement amplitude, in order to achieve ultrastrong optomechanical coupling.

 First, we evaluate the relationship between the number of photons in the system and the low-power driving laser.
 We know from Eq.~(\ref{eq-26}) that the average photon number acting on the symmetrical optomechanical system is given by